Arpita-deb/Sales_Data_Analysis/README.md

 There is no information how the data is collected or preprocessed.
 Since this dataset has been provided by Coursera in this capstone project we can assume its reliability and originality.

 ### Comprehensiveness:
-The data contains information that may help us find the answer to the key question **What’s likely to make the employee leave the company?**.
-But there are many more reasons for an employee to leave a company.
-For example, personal reasons (relocating for a spouce, family or health issues), work-life balance, incompatility between employer and employee, lack of opportunity, financial reasons etc.
+The data contains information that may help us find the answer to the key questions.

 ### Citation:
 There is no external citation for this dataset.
 One can visit [data.world](https://data.world/dataman-udit/us-regional-sales-data) for basic informations.